Tmumbashu/DSAProject/README.md

 ### Utility Module
 - **ValidatePhoneNumber(phone)**: Checks if a phone number starts with '0' and is exactly 5 digits long.
 - **DisplayContacts()**: Lists all contacts in alphabetical order by performing a depth-first traversal of the Trie or sorting the Hash Table output.

+### Backup & Restore Module
+-**Backup**: A user enables automatic cloud backups, which sync their contact list every day.
+-**Restore**: If the user loses their phone, they can restore all contacts on a new device by logging into their cloud account and selecting the most recent backup.

 ---